mosip/id-authentication/kernel/kernel-packetuploader-sftp-jsch/README.md

-## PACKETUPLOADER-SFTP-JSCH module for kernel
+## kernel-packetuploader-sftp-jsch
-This folder has PACKETUPLOADER-SFTP-JSCH module which can be used to upload a packet using SFTP protocol.
+This folder has kernel-packetuploader-sftp-jsch module which can be used to upload a packet using SFTP protocol.

 ####[Background & Design](../../design/kernel/kernel-packetuploader.md)